The Dangers of Diet Culture and the Rise of Diet Trauma

 Just look at the social media profiles of famous doctors or weight loss experts, nearly everything they do reinforces diet culture.

-Social media has only compounded this problem and made it one thousand times worse.
+Social media has only compounded this problem and made it ten thousand times worse.
 It's even now affecting our young teens and children on social media.
 Kids have no idea what to eat, how to eat, or if it's ok to eat it.

 What is Diet Trauma?